jriehl/anoi/README.md

 expose a trie as a Python map object, mapping from strings to UID's.

 Another wishlist item is the ability to expose the web application's space via a RPC API (something like GRPC).
+This would let me use the console to interact with the ANOI space, but still use the browser to render atom data.